Could You Be Owed Compensation for App Store Overcharging?

 • The official claims website provides more details.
 Register will us and we’ll point you in the right direction.

-If you made a payment through the UK App Store between October 2015 and November 2024, you could be eligible for compensation.
+If you made a payment through the UK App Store between October 2015 and November 2024, you could be part of this claim.

 This includes: